-Jerry Martin served as the initial Document Owner of this document.
-Mr. Martin was previously employed at the Pantex site and his work involved management, direction, or implementation of radiation protection and/or health physics program policies, procedures, or practices in relation to atomic weapons activities at the site.
+Jerry Martin served as the initial Document Owner of this TBD.
+Mr. Martin was previously employed at Pantex and his work involved management, direction, and implementation of radiation protection and/or health physics program policies, procedures, or practices in relation to atomic weapons activities at the site.
 This revision has been overseen by a new Document Owner, who is fully responsible for the content of this document, including all findings and conclusions.